ethereum/devp2p/discv5/discv5-wire.md

 ![handshake packet layout](./img/handshake-packet-layout.png)

-### Session Message Packet (`flag = 3`)
+### Notification Packet (`flag = 3`)

 Aside from the packet type, this container is identical to a [message packet](#ordinary-message-packet).
-A session message packet differs itself from a [message packet](#ordinary-message-packet) in the way it handles sessions, or rather the absence thereof.
-On failure to encrypt or decrypt a session message packet, the packet should be dropped, not trigger a handshake.
+A notification packet differs itself from a [message packet](#ordinary-message-packet) in the way it handles sessions, or rather the absence thereof.
+On failure to encrypt or decrypt a notification packet, the packet should be dropped, not trigger a whoareyou response.

 ## Protocol Messages